syncsketch/python-api/README.md

     pip install git+git:github.com/syncsketch/python-api.git

+### Usage:

+Interacting with the syncsketch-api is very easy and we provide convenient method's like  `addProject`, `addMedia`, `addReview`.

+### Basic Examples

 #### Authentication
-To connect with our syncsketch-servers you need to get an `API_KEY` which you can obtain from your syncsketch [settings page]([http://dummylink](https://syncsketch.com/pro/#userProfile/settingsTab)).
+Before we can start working, we need to get an `API_KEY` which you can obtain from the syncsketch [settings page](https://syncsketch.com/pro/#userProfile/settingsTab).
 Follow the given link, login and scroll down to the bottom headline `Developer Options` to see your 40 character API-Key.

-### Basic Examples

-Let's make sure you can **setup** a connection to our syncsketch servers using the credentials you obtained from the settings page.
+Setting up a connection with your syncsketch project's is as easy as following.

     from syncsketch import SyncSketchAPI
     s = SyncSketchAPI('USERMAIL','API_KEY')]
     s.isConnected()

 If you got a `200` as a response, you successfully connected to the syncsketch server!
 You can proceed with the next examples.
 We will skip the setup code for the next examples and the snippets will rely on each other, so make sure you run them one by one.

 ##### 1) Choose your Account